Three bins marked recyclables, FOGO and general waste.

 • Seal nappies tightly in plastic bags (you can use scented bags) before placing in the garbage bin.

-• It's not always practical, but where possible, tip the contents of the nappy down the toilet putting it in your bin.
+• It's not always practical, but where possible, tip the contents of the nappy down the toilet before putting it in your bin.

 • To support our residents in moving away from single use nappies, we have developed a Sustainable Parenting Program that provides our eligible residents with cloth nappy and menstrual product subsidies.